Highly Regarded, But Some Users Will Go Wanting

 When it comes to the delicate balance between features and fees, WellsTrade comes out on the lower side of that equation.
-Their fees are slightly higher than most other brokers, and their features are less than ideal for the price.
+The features are relatively high compared to peers, while the features offered by the service may be appreciated by some users while criticized by others depending on personal needs.
 Perhaps if there was a sophisticated desktop platform for WellsTrade, or their commissions were lowered, a better balance could be struck.

 Overall, though, many of these criticisms pale in comparison to the sheer convenience of being able to cover your investments with the same broker you bank with.
 Wells Fargo customers who are expert traders and seek the latest equipment and rock-bottom commissions can easily go elsewhere.
 Otherwise, the average Wells Fargo customer should still consider it.

 StockHax strives to provide unbiased and reliable information on cryptocurrency, finance, trading, and stocks.
 However, we cannot provide financial advice and urge users to do their own research and due diligence.Read More